Automatic item generation: Automatic generation of figural items

 The Item Maker (IMak) is a program written in the R programming language for plotting figural analogy items.
-The psychometric properties of 23 IMak-generated items were found to be satisfactory, and item difficulty based on rule generation could be predicted by means of the Linear Logistic Test Model (LLTM).
+The psychometric properties of 23 IMak-generated items were found to be satisfactory, and item difficulty based on rule generation could be predicted by means of the linear logistic test model (LLTM).
+Further research confirmed the high internal consistency of the generated items.

 MazeGen is another program coded with R that generates mazes automatically.
 The psychometric properties of 18 such mazes were found to be optimal, including Rasch model fit and the LLTM prediction of maze difficulty.

 GeomGen is a program that generates figural matrices.
 A study which identified sources of measurement bias related to response elimination strategies for figural matrix items concluded that distractor salience favors the pursuit of response elimination strategies and that this knowledge could be incorporated into AIG to improve the construct validity of such items.
 The same group used AIG to study differential item functioning (DIF) and gender differences associated with mental rotation.
 They manipulated item design features that have exhibited gender DIF in previous studies, and they showed that the estimates of the effect size of gender differences were compromised by the presence of different kinds of gender DIF that could be related to specific item design features.

 Arendasy also studied possible violations of the psychometric quality identified using item response theory (IRT) of automatically generated visuospatial reasoning items.
 For this purpose, he presented two programs, namely: the already-mentioned GeomGen and the Endless Loop Generator (EsGen).
 He concluded that GeomGen was more suitable for AIG because IRT principles can be incorporated during item generation.
 In a parallel research project using GeomGen, Arendasy and Sommer found that variation of the perceptual organization of items could influence the performance of respondents depending on their ability levels and that it had an effect on several psychometric quality indices.
 With these results, they questioned the unidimensionality assumption of figural matrix items in general.

 MatrixDeveloper was used to generate twenty-five 4x4 square matrix items automatically.
 These items were administered to 169 individuals.
 According to research results, the items show a good Rasch model fit, and rule-based generation can explain the item difficulty.

 The first known item matrix generator was designed by Embretson, and her automatically generated items demonstrated good psychometric properties, as it is shown by Embretson and Reise.
 She also proposed a model for adequate online item generation.